-Medical care and some health and welfare services are provided to the dependents of insured and voluntarily insured persons through the joint interemployer medical services program operated by the National Social Insurance Institute.
+Medical care and some health and welfare services are provided to the dependents of insured and the voluntarily insured through the joint interemployer medical services program operated by the National Social Insurance Institute.

-Eligible dependents are the spouse and dependent children.
+Eligible dependents are the spouse and dependent children of the insured.